amirhnajafiz/hades/README.md

 # Hades

-This project is a __Kubernetes Operator__ designed to automate the creation of jobs for a cronjob until a successful one is achieved.
+This project is a __Kubernetes Operator__ designed to automate the creation of jobs until a successful one is achieved.
-In the event of a cronjob failure, this operator initiates the generation of new jobs at regular intervals until a successful job is obtained.
+In the event of a job failure, this operator initiates the generation of new jobs at regular intervals until a successful job is obtained.
-This operator is activated following the identification of a cronjob failure by Kubernetes.
+This operator is activated following the identification of a job failure by Kubernetes.

 ## How it works?

-This system includes a monitoring mechanism that oversees cronjobs within a specific namespace.
+This system includes a monitoring mechanism that oversees jobs within a specific namespace.
-Upon detecting a failed cronjob, it records this occurrence in a MySQL database.
+Upon detecting a failed job, it creates a new `Sole` object.
-Subsequently, an agent routinely retrieves these entries from the database and generates Jobs until a successful job is achieved.
+Subsequently, an agent routinely retrieves these entries from the operator-loop and generates Jobs until a successful job is achieved.
-The timing interval and list of cronjobs can be configured within the operator's configmap.

 ## Why Hades?